touray/frontend/README.md

 # Frontend v1.1.0
 > A light-weight, skeleton frontend framework.

-Frontend was created to give frontend developers a jumpstart when building new themes and sites.
-It's a light-weight, no bloat, skeleton framework that utilizes [Gulp](http://gulpjs.com/) to compile stylesheets, JavaScript files and images in a organized, easy to navigate folder structure.
+[Frontend](https://bmarshall511.github.io/frontend/) was created to give frontend developers a jumpstart when building new themes and sites.
+It's a light-weight, no-bloat, skeleton framework that utilizes [Gulp](http://gulpjs.com/) to compile stylesheets, JavaScript files and images in a organized, easy to navigate folder structure.

 ## Features